Modernizing Streaming Encryption with age in Apache NiFi

 One primary goal of the age-encryption.org specification is a limited number of

 configurable options.
-The first example of this goal in practice is the selection of ChaCha20-Poly1305
+The first example of this goal in practice is the selection of ChaCha20-Poly1305 as the only

 supported cipher algorithm for payload encryption and decryption.
 Although this algorithm is somewhat less common than